This blog was initially posted in 2020 and has been refreshed in 2023 to reflect the latest updates and developments.

 Configuring a Sales Forecast

-It is important to note that in order to configure a sales forecast, you must have either a system administrator or forecast manager role.
-The administrator sets who will have visibility to the forecast, but they are the only one who can make adjustment or changes.
-To configure a forecast in your organization, visit the Sales Hub and follow these steps:
+Before diving into sales forecasting, ensure you have either a system administrator or forecast manager role.
+Administrators determine who has visibility into the forecast, but they are the sole individuals authorized to make adjustments or changes.
+To configure a sales forecast for your organization within the Sales Hub, follow these 6 essential steps:

 Review Prerequisite Tasks: Familiarize yourself with the necessary tasks and requirements.

 Select a Template: Choose a template that suits your organization’s forecasting needs.

 Define General Properties and Scheduling: Specify general properties and set up a scheduling system for your forecast.